A Compactness Theorem for $SO(3)$ Anti-Self-Dual Equation with Translation Symmetry: The isoperimetric inequality

 Now we state and prove the annulus lemma.
 Define the exponential factor \beqn \delta_P:= c_P^{-1} \eeqn where $c_P$ is the isoperimetric constant of Theorem \ref{isoperimetric}.
+Without loss of generality, assume that $\delta_P \leq 1$.
 The constant depends on the bundle $P_N \to N$ and the Riemannian metric on $N$.
 But by abuse of notation we do not distinguish them since we only consider finitely many examples of such a bundle $P_N \to N$.

 \begin{prop}[Annulus Lemma] There exist $\epsilon>0$, $C>0$ satisfying the following conditions.
 Let $\A$ be a solution to the ASD equation over $\N_{r, R}$ with $r \geq 1$ and $\log R - \log r \geq 4$.
 Assume \beqn E(\A) < \epsilon. \eeqn Then for $1 \leq s \leq \frac{1}{2} (\log R - \log r)$ there holds \beq E(\A; \N_{e^s r, e^{-s} R} ) \leq C e^{-\delta_P s} E(\A; \N_{r, R}). \eeq \end{prop}